Police crisis intervention team: History

 Mental health contacts and intervention by law enforcement became part of the profession with the deinstitutionalization of nonviolent mentally ill patients in the 1960s.
 The goal was to allow people receiving treatment in an institution to continue to receive the treatment but from community service agencies.
 The money saved by hospital closing was to be transferred to outpatient community programs.

-The money intended for outpatient services never found its way to the community.
-Funding for outpatient treatment services and programs are still lacking in most areas of the United States.
-This left a gap for people who were in need of services.
-Without the assistance many people stop their treatment programs; which resulted in many people becoming unstable while living in the community, with their families who were ill-equipped to be caregivers.
+The money intended for outpatient services did not always reach the community.
+Funding for outpatient treatment services and programs remains lacking in many areas of the United States.
+This created a gap for people in need of services.
+Without the assistance, many people stop their treatment programs; which resulted in some individuals becoming unstable while living in the community, with their families who were not always equipped to be caregivers.

-When people living with the illness became psychotic or had poor quality of life in communities, the police became the go to resource for helping.
-Law enforcement has always been there to serve the most vulnerable in their community, which historically was viewed as victims of crime.
-With the lack of resources and treatment for people with mental illness they became the most vulnerable in many communities leading officers to become front line mental health workers.
+When people living with the illness experienced psychotic episodes or had a poor quality of life in communities, the police often became the primary resource for assistance.
+Law enforcement has historically been seen as serving vulnerable community members, typically viewed as victims of crime.
+Due to the lack of resources and treatment for people with mental illness, they became some of the most vulnerable individuals in many communities, leading officers to become frontline mental health workers.

 In September 1987, Memphis, TN, police responded to a 911 call involving a man with a history of mental illness who was cutting himself with a knife and threatening suicide.
-When officers responded to the location they ordered the man to drop the knife.
+When officers arrived, they ordered the man to drop the knife.
 The man became more upset and ran toward the officers with the knife still in his hand.
-Officers then discharged their firearms killing the man.
+Officers then shot and killed the man.

-Officers were trained to use deadly force when they perceive their own or someone else's life to be in grave danger.
-This incident was criticized because the perception on the call was the only life in danger was the man who wanted to kill himself.
-This occurred during a time of racial tension in Memphis and the man was African-American while both officers were white.
+Officers were trained to use deadly force when they perceived their own or someone else's life to be in grave danger.
+This incident received criticism because the perception was that the only life in danger was the man who wanted to harm himself.
+This occurred during a time of racial tension in Memphis, and the man was African-American while both officers were white.
 This incident was the catalyst for the creation of the Crisis Intervention Team (CIT) in Memphis.

-The Memphis Police Department joined in partnership with the Memphis Chapter of the National Alliance on Mental Illness (NAMI), mental health providers, and two universities (University of Memphis and University of Tennessee) in organizing, training, and implementing a specialized unit.
-This new alliance was established to develop a more intelligent, understandable, and safe approach to mental health crisis events.
-The community effort was the genesis of the Memphis Police Department's Crisis Intervention Team.
+The Memphis Police Department partnered with the Memphis Chapter of the National Alliance on Mental Illness (NAMI), mental health providers, and two universities (University of Memphis and University of Tennessee) in organizing, training, and implementing a specialized unit.
+This new alliance aimed to develop a more intelligent, understandable, and safe approach to mental health crisis events.
+The community effort led to the formation of the Memphis Police Department's Crisis Intervention Team.

-The Memphis CIT program has achieved remarkable success, in large part because it has remained a true community partnership.
-Today, the so-called "Memphis Model" has been adopted by more than 2,700 communities in the U.S. including other countries.
+The Memphis CIT program has achieved notable success, in large part due to its true community partnership.
+Today, the "Memphis Model" has been adopted by more than 2,700 communities in the U.S. and other countries.